 - Sequel Episode: To the sixth season's The Former Life of Brian.

-- 'Tis Only a Bullet in the Brain: Somewhat subverted, Quagmire shot Peter in the brain and it leaves him mentally handicapped with severe brain damage (well more than he had anyways).
-Knowing how loose Family guy's continuity is he's back to normal by the next episode.
+- 'Tis Only a Bullet in the Brain: Quagmire shoots Peter in the head, leaving him mentally handicapped with severe brain damage (well, more than he had anyways).
+Naturally, things are back to normal in the following next episode.

 - This Is for Emphasis, Bitch!: The MGM lion said this in a cutaway after "sticking his head in a circle at the beginning of movies" as a child.